-a.
+- a.
 Approval will be split into two parts.
-Approval (Main Gate 1) will seek endorsement of the requirements to be delivered by Type 26 Global Combat Ship with Main Gate 2, the main investment decision, following at the end of the Assessment Phase.
-This will allow detailed costing and design work to proceed against a defined requirement so that the project can present an affordable design proposal for approval at Main Gate 2 and subsequent contract signing;

-b.
-The remaining programme key milestones remain unchanged, with planned service entry as soon as possible after 2020;

-c.
-Type 26 Global Combat Ship design is considered to have export potential with considerable effort being expended to encourage overseas partner interest.
+Approval (Main Gate 1) will seek endorsement of the requirements to be delivered by Type 26 Global Combat Ship, with Main Gate 2, the main investment decision following at the end of the Assessment Phase.
+This will allow detailed costing and design work to proceed against a defined requirement so that the project can present an affordable design proposal for approval at Main Gate 2 and subsequent contract signing; - b.
+The remaining programme key milestones remain unchanged, with planned service entry as soon as possible after 2020; - c.
+Type 26 Global Combat Ship design is considered to have significant export potential with considerable effort being expended to encourage overseas partner interest.

 The design and study work for the Analysis of Options stage concluded in the Capability Decision Point, held in November 2011.
-This identified a baseline design from which more detailed design work continues during the remainder of the Assessment Phase.
+This identified a baseline design from which more detailed design work has commenced, including the assessment of that design which is being matured during the remainder of the Assessment Phase.
 The Capability Decision Point informed the Main Gate 1 submission which has been endorsed by the MOD Investment Approvals Committee.
 Main Gate 1 provided approval for the Project Team to continue the Assessment Phase with the detailed design work on the Type 26 Global Combat Ship capability architecture, down selected on the basis of the Capability Decision Point output; and for the Support Solution to enter its Assessment Phase.

-The detailed design phase and industry engagement process will underpin the programme's Main Gate 2 at the end of the Assessment Phase, which is planned to conclude at the end of 2014, allowing the production phase to begin immediately thereafter .
+The detailed design phase and industry engagement process will underpin the programme's Main Gate 2 at the end of the Assessment Phase, which is expected to conclude towards the middle of this decade, allowing the production phase to begin within the same timescales. \\\